sarutlaa/Diabetes-Prediction/README.md

-# Diabetics prediction and cause analysis in U.S.
+# Diabetes prediction and cause analysis in U.S.

 Implemented the following steps:
 1. Data Collection